juliannatetreault/Jeopardy-Jym-Backend/README.md

 # Jeopardy Jym (Backend)

-What is Jeopardy Jym for 500!?
+What is Jeopardy Jym for 500?

 Jeopardy Jym is a full stack React/Redux application with a Rails API backend.
 This application is geared towards prospective Jeopardy contestants with the hopes that it will prepare them for the actual gameshow.
-Users have the ability to study Jeopardy flashcars with actual categories, questions, and answers taken from the show's archive.
+Users have the ability to study randomized Jeopardy flashcars with actual categories, questions, and answers taken from the show's archive.
 If, however, a user has particular cards they hope to study, they can create Jeopardy flashcards of their own with ease in the app.

 ## Technology